 Our mentors have all been selected for their experience in running major organisations and their understanding of the voluntary sector.
 Their role is to draw on their experience to guide and support you in your decision making.
-We examine feed-back from each case and have regular meetings with our mentors so we can be sure we are providing a service that is relevant and tailors to the needs of our mentees.
+We examine feedback from each project and have regular meetings with our mentors, so we can be sure we are providing a service that is relevant and tailored to the needs of our mentees.

 Become a mentor

-- Have experience of management/strategy and will have held CEO-type roles with an overall responsibility for organisational strategy.
+- Management/strategy and will have held CEO-type roles with an overall responsibility for organisational strategy.

-- Have availability: ability to complete 2 mentoring projects a year.
+- the ability to complete at least one mentoring project, and have commenced 2 mentoring projects, in a year.

 We are also looking for a spread in terms of specific experience, skills and interests to ensure that we have the capacity to meet different needs.